cwilling/pvc/ModuleTutorial.md

 More to come ....

-See the [example](ModuleTutorialExample_p1.md) for step by step details on creating a module file for _PVC_ to support a new repository type.
+Read this [tutorial example](ModuleTutorialExample_p1.md) for step by step details about creating a module file for _PVC_ to support a new repository type.

 ### Example 1.
 A single project repo